 - Selected North American cicada species has about 20 song samples too.

 Most, if not all cicadas sing during the day, but what time of day they sing depends on the species and the weather.
 There are over 3,000 species of cicadas, and each has its own unique behavior.

 Typically, cicadas do not sing at night, but there are exceptions.
 Most of the time when you hear an insect at night, it’s a cricket or katydid.

-Most cicadas love the sun, so rain, and cloudy skies will decrease the likelihood they will sing.
-Temperature also effects whether or not they will sing.
+Most cicadas love the sun, so rain and cloudy skies will decrease the likelihood they will sing.
+Temperature also affects whether or not they will sing.
 If it is too cold, or too hot cicadas won’t sing.
 Tolerance for temperature depends on the species.